-Your paper should be composed of an introduction, body, and conclusion as described above.
+Your paper should be composed of a title, an introduction, a body, and a conclusion as described above.
 The individual sections should not be labeled separately, but rather incorporated into a single, coherent paper.
+After the paper text, there should be a labeled bibliography.

-It should conform to the following requirements:
+The paper should conform to the following requirements: